HustLion/cppPrac/README.md

 To truly understand the tools I use here, need to read documentations and/or source code of them:

-1. json-editor
+1. json-editor => multiline, syntax highlighting, style
-2. jquery
+2. jquery => getJSON function
-3. angular.js
+3. angular.js => app structure, $scope
-4. stackedit...
+4. stackedit... => app structure, import/export, automatic real-time update, web storage...
-5. CMake, npm, bower...
+5. CMake, npm, bower... => project management.

 Train C++ and algorithm and math and possibly politics:
 Edit memorize.com with my github backup.
 Do it with windows.